 Cloud providers have robust and sophisticated controls to do their part when it comes to cloud security.
 But the very fact of ‘shared responsibility’ points to certain complications: enterprises are not fully in control of their cloud environments—and neither are the cloud providers.
 Both can be confident in the steps they each take themselves, but without full visibility of the cloud infrastructure, there’s always a risk of misalignments that leave vulnerabilities unaddressed—or even potentially create new ones.

 As a result, SOC teams often end up chasing hundreds and even thousands of alerts daily—the security version of Whack-a-Mole.
-Many of these are false positives, while some are signalling the same root issue, just ‘seeing’ it from different perspectives and creating unnecessary noise.
+Many of these are false positives, while some are signaling the same root issue, just ‘seeing’ it from different perspectives and creating unnecessary noise.
 One point solution might indicate an email threat while another throws up an alarm over misused credentials, when in fact those symptoms relate to the same attack.
 A Trend Micro global study found that 43% of SOC managers report turning off alerts and 40% say they have ignored them outright.